PCI Penetration Testing Requirements

 Retesting After Remediation Is Your Proof That Fixes Actually Work

-This is often overlooked but critical: retesting after remediation isn't optional or nice-to-have.
-It's required for compliance.
-If your initial penetration test finds a critical vulnerability—say, default credentials on a server in your CDE that allows the tester to access card data—you fix those credentials and request a retest.
+If your initial penetration test finds a critical vulnerability — say, default credentials on a server in your CDE that allows the tester to access card data — you fix those credentials and request a retest.
 The retest proves that the vulnerability is actually fixed and can't be exploited the same way again.

 Acquirers and auditors want evidence of remediation, not just your word that you fixed something.
 Written descriptions of how you fixed an issue are part of the story.
 But actual verification through retesting is the proof that matters.
 A retest after remediation doesn't need to be a complete penetration test of your entire scope.
 It can be focused testing of the specific vulnerabilities that were found and fixed.
 But it's required to close out the finding.